Arts Access South Carolina

 Our Teaching Artists

-A former Alvin Ailey American Dance Theater Company Member, University of the Arts’ School of Dance, and graduate of Miami-Dade College, Mr. Breedlove has worked with students of all ages as a Teacher and Performing Arts Consultant.
+Dennis James Breedlove A former Alvin Ailey American Dance Theater Company Member, University of the Arts’ School of Dance, and graduate of Miami-Dade College, Mr. Breedlove has worked with students of all ages as a Teacher and Performing Arts Consultant.
 Working and living in Florence South Carolina, he is honored to bring his talents to Arts Access South Carolina's students.

-Dr. Richter has danced professionally all over the world, directed the graduate program in dance education at the University of Hawaii, the dance certification program at Radford University in Virginia and was on the dance faculty at University of North Carolina at Greensboro, and is the artistic director of both Dancing Earth and the UNCG Dance Touring Company (1987-92) that performed for 200,000 children.
+Dr. Angelina Peggy Hunt Richter Dr. Richter has danced professionally all over the world, directed the graduate program in dance education at the University of Hawaii, the dance certification program at Radford University in Virginia and was on the dance faculty at University of North Carolina at Greensboro, and is the artistic director of both Dancing Earth and the UNCG Dance Touring Company (1987-92) that performed for 200,000 children.

-Thomas Ryan Ward has been a theatrically focused arts educator for over 10 years, working throughout all of North and Central America.
+Thomas Ryan Ward Ryan has been a theatrically focused arts educator for over 20 years, working throughout all of North and Central America.
 Mr. Ward is honored to have worked with ARTS ACCESS SOUTH CAROLINA on a variety of projects with students of all ages... creating original plays, musicals, poetry, and children's books.

 C.O.T.T.A.G.E.
 Industries

 A truly unique and noteworthy creation of ARTS ACCESS SC is our C.O.T.T.A.G.E.
 Industries℠ concept... a highly important way for individuals with disabilities to turn the various skills they acquire through our projects into sustainable career opportunities.
 Several success stories have been achieved throughout our 20 plus years... with more certain to come.
-Check back for our latest positive stories!

 SM